shantanugoel/pastehop/README.md

 # PasteHop

-Paste local images and files into remote terminal agent sessions over SSH.
+Terminal AI coding agents like Claude Code, Codex, and Pi can accept image paths as input -- but when you're SSH'd into a remote box, there's no way to paste a local screenshot or diagram into that session.
+Your clipboard lives on your machine; the agent runs on the server.

-PasteHop uploads a clipboard image or local file to the current remote host and injects the resulting remote path back into the active terminal pane.
+PasteHop bridges that gap.
+It uploads a clipboard image or local file to the remote host over SSH and injects the resulting remote path straight into the active terminal pane.
+To the agent it looks like you just typed a file path.
 The CLI binary is `ph`.

 ## What It Does

 - Preserves the common `Ctrl+V` flow in supported terminals
-- Uploads clipboard images or explicit files to a remote staging directory
+- Uploads clipboard images or explicit files to a remote staging directory over SSH
-- Pastes a remote path that tools like Codex or Claude Code can consume
+- Pastes a remote path that the agent can consume immediately
-- Uses the system `ssh` and `scp`; no remote daemon required
+- Uses the system `ssh` and `scp`; no remote daemon or server-side install required

 ## Supported Terminals